Thev2Andy/ThomasHadEnough/README.md

-# Rogue Approaching
+# Thomas Had Enough
-Rogue Approaching is a rogue-lite game where the player needs to get to the end of a procedurally generated level.
+Thomas Had Enough is a rogue-lite game inspired by Thomas Was Alone where the player needs to fight his way to the end of procedurally generated levels.

 Game submission to Brackeys Game Jam 9.
 (Theme: *An end is a new beginning**)